axadn/SoundShroud_cookbooks/redisio/README.md

 'ulimit'                  => 0 - 0 is a special value causing the ulimit to be maxconnections +32.
 Set to nil or false to disable setting ulimits
 'configdir'               => '/etc/redis' - configuration directory
 'name'                    => nil, Allows you to name the server with something other than port.
 Useful if you want to use unix sockets
-'tcpbacklog'              => '511',
 'address'                 => nil, Can accept a single string or an array.
 When using an array, the FIRST value will be used by the init script for connecting to redis
 'databases'               => '16',
 'backuptype'              => 'rdb',
 'datadir'                 => '/var/lib/redis',
-'unixsocket'              => nil - The location of the unix socket to use, 'unixsocketperm'          => nil - The permissions of the unix socket, 'timeout'                 => '0',
+'unixoscket'              => nil - The location of the unix socket to use, 'unixsocketperm'          => nil - The permissions of the unix socket, 'timeout'                 => '0',
 'keepalive'               => '0',